 IMO 2020 emission regulations issued by the International Maritime Organization require vessels to use lower-sulfur bunkering fuel effective January 1, 2020.
 IMO 2020 impacts refiners, ship owners and operators.
 A new, 0.5% spec very-low sulfur fuel oil must be created, plus prices for ultra low sulfur diesel (ULSD) are expected to be much higher than high-sulfur fuel because of limited supply and high demand.

-Why?
-The timeline between now and 2020 is considered too short to build the number of process units needed to convert high-sulfur fuel oil to the new 0.5% spec.
-So, a new fuel must be created – 0.5% very-low sulfur fuel oil (VLSFO).
+With too little time to build the number of process units needed to convert high-sulfur fuel oil to the new 0.5% spec, fuel must be blended with existing lower sulfur material to create the IMO 2020-compliant 0.5% very-low sulfur fuel oil (VLSFO).

 Start a free 30-day trial and receive a daily file via email at the end of each business day.

 IMO 2020 is here.
 Ship owners, refiners, suppliers and fuel managers need reliable price transparency found in the OPIS Global Marine Fuels Report to make cost-effective decisions regarding their fuel slate and the possible outcome of changes they need to make.